Hotboii: Career

 Following the February 2021 release of "Fuck Shit", Hotboii returned on May 28 with the single and music video for "Nobody Special", featuring Future.
 Hotboii was scheduled to perform at Rolling Loud Miami from July 23 to 25, 2021.

-Nobody Special is taken from his second studio album entitled Life of a Hotboii and released the following December 10.

-The album features 42 Dugg, Moneybagg Yo, Lil Tjay, 438 Tok, Kodak Black, and Future.

-On July 29, 2022, Hotboii released his third studio album Blinded By Death.
-The album features Lil Uzi Vert, Big30, and Kodak Black and was preceded by the singles WTF, Rich How I'm Diyn, Live Life Die Faster with Kodak Black, and Tell Me Bout It.
-Blinded By Death debuted at number eighty-nine on the Billboard 200, making it the first Hotboii album to hit the same chart.
+On July 29, 2022, Hotboii released his third studio album, Blinded by Death.
+It contained higher-profile guest appearances from Lil Uzi Vert, Big30, and Kodak Black, with "Nobody Special" serving as its lead single.
+The album debuted at number 89 on the Billboard 200, marking his first project to appear on mainstream music charts.
+Shortly after its release, he was incarcerated once more due to legal circumstances which remain unbeknownst to the public.
+While on bail, in October of the following year, he released the single "N.A.S.A.", with frequent collaborator and record producer ATL Jacob.
+He was released from prison in September 2024.

 Legal issues

-Walker was arrested on July 12, 2021 on charges of racketeering and conspiracy to commit racketeering.
+Walker was arrested on July 12, 2021, on charges of racketeering and conspiracy to commit racketeering.
 He was booked at the Orange County Sheriff's Office in Orlando and his bond was revoked.

+In early February 2025, it was reported that Walker was arrested again on alleged probation violation and gang activity.